Last updated February 2026

 Restitution paid before charges were filed

-Florida law requires that the check recipient send a statutory notice giving you 15 days to pay before pressing criminal charges.
+Florida law generally requires the recipient of a bad check to send a written demand giving you 15 days to pay the amount owed (plus fees) before criminal charges are pursued.

 👨⚖️ Fort Lauderdale Fraud & Worthless Check Defense Lawyer